Identity is a Human Rights Issue

 Why is HID Observing International Identification Day?

-Building trusted identification is our business, our belief and what we do best.
-Our hope is that, by sharing this information across our channels this week, we can effect change and help provide not only legal identities, but also the consequent services they power for the people who need them.
+We believe in making it possible for people to transact safely, work productively, learn confidently and travel freely.
+Legal identity for all is at the core of this belief.
+Our hope is that, by sharing this information, we can effect change and help provide not only legal identities, but also the consequent services they power for the people who need them.